Claim Missing Document

 Abstract

-Abstract: Entering young adulthood involves significant role transitions and increasing responsibilities that require effective psychological adaptation.
-For individuals raised in single-parent families, limited parental support and the absence of one parental figure may pose additional challenges to psychological well-being.
-Therefore, this study aims to examine the role of self-compassion in promoting psychological well-being among young adults from single-parent families.
-This study employed a quantitative approach using a cross-sectional design, with data collected through self-report questionnaires and analyzed using simple linear regression.
-A total of 130 young adults from single-parent families participated in the study through purposive sampling.
-The findings reveal that self-compassion significantly contributes to psychological well-being (p < 0.05), with a coefficient of determination (R²) of 0.481, indicating that self-compassion accounts for 48.1% of the variance in psychological well-being.
-Both self-compassion and psychological well-being were found to be at moderate levels among participants.
-These results suggest that fostering self-compassion may serve as an effective internal resource to support psychological well-being in young adults facing family-related adversities.
-The originality of this study lies in its focus on young adults raised by a single parent due to parental loss, highlighting self-compassion as a key protective factor within this specific population and contributing empirical evidence to the growing literature on positive psychological resources in vulnerable family contexts.
+Entering young adulthood involves major role transitions and increasing responsibilities that require effective psychological adaptation.
+For individuals raised in single-parent families, limited parental support and the absence of one parental figure may create additional challenges to achieving psychological well-being.
+In this context, self-compassion may function as an important internal resource that helps individuals cope with adversity and maintain positive psychological functioning.
+Objective: This study aimed to examine the role of self-compassion in promoting psychological well-being among young adults from single-parent families.
+Method: This study employed a quantitative approach with a cross-sectional design.
+Data were collected through self-report questionnaires from 130 young adults from single-parent families selected using purposive sampling.
+The data were analyzed using simple linear regression to assess the contribution of self-compassion to psychological well-being.
+Findings: The results showed that self-compassion had a significant role in predicting psychological well-being (p < 0.05).
+The coefficient of determination (R²) was 0.481, indicating that self-compassion explained 48.1% of the variance in psychological well-being.
+In addition, both self-compassion and psychological well-being were found to be at moderate levels among participants.
+Implications: These findings suggest that strengthening self-compassion may serve as an effective psychological resource to support the well-being of young adults from single-parent families.
+The results also provide practical implications for counselors, psychologists, and family-based support programs in developing interventions that enhance adaptive coping and emotional resilience.
+Originality: The originality of this study lies in its focus on young adults raised by a single parent due to parental loss, highlighting self-compassion as a protective factor within this specific population.
+This study contributes empirical evidence to the growing body of literature on positive psychological resources in vulnerable family contexts.